ay0408/SID/README.md

 ## Important Future Challenges
 ・Theoretically investigating an "optimal" smooth indistinguishable distribution, for example, minimizes the expected noise amount.

 ・Developing efficient computational methods for the multi-dimensional case, especially when $d >> 2$.
 (In the experiments, due to computational time constraints, we considered only the cases SID-I, II, III, and VI when $d=3$.)
+← Can we develop them (even heuristically) based on the distributions for $d=1$ and $d = 2$ cases?

 ・Constructing advanced mechanisms, such as bounded and unbiased mechanisms.